nicklafarge/ece-570-course-project/README.md

-# Datasets
+# 3. Datasets
 Reinforcement Learning does not involved pre-computed datasets.
 However, learning environments provided by OpenAI are used.
 The OpenAI "Gym" contains numerous environments that are widely used in RL papers.
 Further information about Gym environments are is available as follows

 - [Home Page](https://gym.openai.com/)
 - [Env Details](https://github.com/openai/gym/wiki/Table-of-environments)

 Note that some environments require installing third-party software to function.
 In particular, the included code can be run onenvironments built off Box2D or MuJoCo engines.
-Installation instructions vary across platforms, and Mujoco requires a software license to function (free for students, and free 30 day trial available).
+Installation instructions vary across platforms, and Mujoco requires a software license to function (free for students, and free 30 day trial available)

+The following specific environments are included in the documented

+- `Pendulum-v0`: Spin up and balance an inverted Pendulum
+- `BipedalWalker-v3`: Control a bipedal walker as it attempts to walk forward across uneven terrain
+- `BipedalWalkerHardcore-v3`: Samn as `BipedalWalker-v3`, but with obstacles included on the terrain (stairs, holes, etc.)
+- `LunarLanderContinuous-v2`: Smoothly and slowly land a 2D robot in a specified landing area (continuous control version)
+- `HalfCheetah-v2`: Learn how to move as a Cheetah-like robot (MuJoCo)

+Further documentation on these environments may be found at the above hyperlinks.